-Facet "Groups and Collectivities"
+7. Facet "Groups and Collectivities"

-Scope Note: This facet comprises types of groups of people of any kind (economic, religious, athletic, political, national, etc.) that are the result of the joint actions of at least two people.
-These relations should be based on the adoption of common beliefs and / or goals and / or activities and should present organizational features.
+Scope note: This facet comprises relations of whatever character (economic, religious, athletic, political, national etc.) that arise from the joint actions of at least two people.
+These relations should be based on the adoption of common beliefs, objectives and/or actions as well as showing organizational features.

-Top term: Group and Collectivities
+Top term: groups and collectivities

-This term classifies groups of people of any kind (economic, religious, athletic, political, national, etc.) that are the result of the joint actions of at least two people.
-These relations should be based on the adoption of common beliefs and/or goals and/or activities and should present organizational features.
+Scope note: this term classifies relations of whatever character (economic, religious, athletic, political, national etc.) that arise from the joint actions of at least two people.
+These relations should be based on the adoption of common beliefs, objectives and/or actions as well as showing organizational features.